Professional Ethics

 Judges are subject to the Nebraska Code of Judicial Conduct and disciplined by the Judicial Qualifications Commission through Judicial Qualifications Commission Public Reprimands or through Nebraska Supreme Court opinions.
 Judges and court staff are required to participate in mandatory Judicial Branch Education.

 As a protection to the public, the Supreme Court bars individuals who are non-lawyers from giving legal advice to members of the public and actively monitors reported activity through the Unauthorized Practice of Law Commission and Rules.
-As non-lawyers, these individual are not officers of the courts, are not accountable for their actions.
+As non-lawyers, these individuals are not officers of the courts, are not accountable for their actions.

 File a Complaint: